-Between financial aid and special scholarships, you don’t have to pay more to learn abroad.
+Between financial aid and scholarships, you do not have to pay more to learn abroad.
 Many organizations understand the benefits of a global education.
-Not only will they look for it when recruiting you when you graduate, but many will help you pay for it too.
-There are a wealth of funding sources you can qualify for just by submitting a simple application before going abroad.
+Not only will they look for it when recruiting graduates, but many will help you pay for it too.
+There is a wealth of funding sources you can qualify for just by submitting a simple application before going abroad.

 In most cases, you can apply some or all of your financial aid to your education abroad program.

 To apply any of your financial aid to your education abroad program, you must earn academic credits or units on your program.
-If you’re currently using a Cal or PELL Grant, you may use it for your education abroad program.
+If you are currently using a Cal or Pell Grant, you may use it for your education abroad program.
 Talk to a financial aid advisor to learn more.

 Make this wise investment in your future a reality with the right planning and management.

 Take a look below to help you get started.

 Program costs vary depending on location and duration of program.

 There is a special financial aid exception for this program so that eligible financial aid is available to you even with only 8 units!